Game Editor: File extension

 Game Editor projects can be saved into .ged files before exporting/building into an executable.
 All versions of Game Editor are backwards compatible.
 Game Editor also adds a folder named "data" into the directory in which the user saved the .ged to store the related graphics, animations, sounds, and music files.
 A .ged.undo file is also created to store undo/redo possibilities.

 Reference and help

 When using game editor, a documentation is accessible reached from the main menu's Help section.
 This documentation explains the basics of the editor to the concept of individual script functions.
 The game editor website supports a forum that answers more complex questions involving game design and demos to experiment from.
 The editor forum also gives access to additional files for the amateur to use.

 Game Editor source code

 The source code of Game Editor was made available to the public in October 2008.
 It was subsequently dual-licensed as of October 2009 under the terms of the GPL v3 and a commercial license for use with proprietary projects.

-The revenues are shared with all developers that have accepted contributions.
-It is hoped this can help increase the rate of Game Editor's development.
+The revenues are shared with all developers that have accepted contributions, and it was hoped this would increase the rate of Game Editor's development.